cosmos/cosmos-sdk/docs/architecture/adr-023-protobuf-naming.md

 Sub-package depth should be increased with caution.
 Generally a single sub-package is needed for a module or a library.
-Even though `x` or `modules` is used in source code to denote modules, this is often unnecessary for .proto files.
-Only items which are known to be used infrequently should have
+Even though `x` or `modules` is used in source code to denote modules, this is often unnecessary for .proto files as modules are the primary thing sub-packages are used for.
+Only items which are known to be used infrequently should have deep sub-package depths.

 ### Message Naming